-- (1) Median and average grades and L.S.A.T. scores.39 Credentials may have to rise to adjust for college grade inflation and inflation in scores on the Law School Admissions Test.
-If these criteria are stable, or if they decline, the quality of legal education will decline. - (2) Academic attrition rates.40 These rates should not increase.
+(1) Median and average grades and L.S.A.T. scores.32 Credentials may have to rise to adjust for college grade inflation and inflation in scores on the Law School Admissions Test.
+If these criteria are stable, or if they decline, the quality of legal education will decline.

+(2) Academic attrition rates.33 These rates should not increase.
 Increase in academic attrition, coupled with lower admissions criteria, means a return to the days when the first year of law school was a shoot-out.
-Students in a shoot-out do not help and do not want to help one another.41 (The educational suggestions of Dr. Redmount,42 Professors Anderson and Catz,43 and Professor Shreve,44 depend on cooperation, perhaps even more than these proponents admit.)
-Students learn less when survival is a primary concern and moreover, they may turn mean.
+Students in a shoot-out do not help and do not want to help one another.34 Students learn less when survival is a primary concern and, moreover, they may turn mean.
 Academic attrition is an especially important factor in law schools that are tuition dependent or that pay large "rip offs" to their sponsoring universities.
-One way to make money is to accept weak students and collect a year's tuition from them before they fail out.45
+One way to make money is to accept weak students and collect a year's tuition from them before they fail out.35